-Which do students find most helpful: General Feedback at the End of an Essay Approach or Specific within an Essay Feedback Approach?
+Which do students find most helpful: General Feedback at the end of an essay or Specific within an essay?

 During two terms, I gave feedback to my students alternating between these two approaches with each essay.
 At the end of the term, I surveyed the students to find out which approach they preferred to help them improve their writing skills and which one made them feel more encouraged by.

 The results: It wasn’t even close.
-Almost all of them chose the “Specific Feedback within an Essay Approach.”
+Almost all of them chose the “Specific Feedback within an e.”

 Providing more feedback on essays.
 (User-friendly techniques for teachers.)

 In addition to the positive comments demonstrated in the examples above, needless to say, teachers will want to provide suggestions for improving the grammar and content.